Ear to the Ground

 Case #4: Partitions or Isolation Joints for Curtain Wall Buildings

 These considerations often arise from initiatives presented by the multi-disciplinary design team, to achieve Green Building (LEED™) goals related to energy efficiency, sustainability, or reduced subsystem costs, or to achieve a desired modern design aesthetic.
 However the design implications related to acoustics (and the costs to address the resulting issues) are not often well understood.
-Fortunately, it is more and more common to include an acoustical engineer on the multi-disciplinary team, to seek out and address these issues during design, and help develop the most appropriate and cost-effective solutions.
+Fortunately, it is more and more common to include an acoustical consultant on the multi-disciplinary team, to seek out and address these issues during design, and help develop the most appropriate and cost-effective solutions.